VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   Most classes that manage epochs themselves (ndi.file.navigator, ndi.daq.system) will override this method.

-Help for ndi.element.timeseries/epochid is inherited from superclass NDI.EPOCH.EPOCHSET
+Help for ndi.element.timeseries/epochid is inherited from superclass ndi.epoch.epochset
 ```

 ---